Joe Vaughan (politician): Early life and career

-Vaughan stood for Bethnal Green South West at the 1922 and 1923 general elections for the Labour Party, with the endorsement of the CPGB, narrowly missing election on both occasions.
-However, the Labour Party nationally had decided to expel CPGB members from the party.
-The Bethnal Green Labour Party refused to endorse this, and was instead disaffiliated by Labour - the first of several such disaffiliations around the country.
-It became the "Left-Wing Committee", and the following year, Vaughan was a founder of the National Left-Wing Movement, which attempted to draw these disaffiliated groups together and promote a Labour-Communist alliance.
+In the 1922 and 1923 general elections, Vaughan stood as the Labour Party candidate for Bethnal Green South West.
+He also had the endorsement of the CPGB.
+He narrowly missing winning on both occasions.
+By this time, the Labour Party nationally had decided to expel its CPGB members.
+The Bethnal Green Labour Party refused to back the decision, and as a consequence was disaffiliated by Labour – the first of several such disaffiliations around the country.
+The ousted Bethnal members formed the "Left-Wing Committee", and Vaughan was instrumental in establishing the National Left-Wing Movement, which attempted to draw the various disaffiliated groups together into a broad Labour-Communist alliance.

-At the 1924 general election, Vaughan stood for the first time as a CPGB candidate without official Labour support, but he did not face a Labour opponent, and achieved his best result, only 212 votes behind the winner.
-However, the council election was a different matter; Labour stood a candidate against him, and he narrowly lost his council seat to a Liberal Party candidate.
-He focused on work for the CPGB over the next few years; when most of the leadership of the party was imprisoned before the UK general strike, he served as an acting member of its organisation bureau.
-That year, he stood for the general secretaryship of the ETU, but lost to Jimmy Rowan by 4067 votes to 730.
+In the 1924 general election, Vaughan stood for the first time as a CPGB candidate without official Labour support.
+In this election he did not face a Labour opponent, and achieved his best result, only 212 votes behind the winner.
+However, the council election was a different matter.
+Labour ran a candidate against him, and he lost his council seat to the Liberal Party candidate.

+Over the next few years, Vaughan concentrated on CPGB work.
+When many of the party leaders were imprisoned in 1925, he served as an acting member of its organisation bureau.
+That year he stood for the general secretaryship of the ETU, but lost to Jimmy Rowan, 4067 votes to 730.

-In a surprise change of tactic, the CPGB stood Vaughan in Manchester Platting at the 1929 general election, where he took only 1.0% of the vote.
-He stood once more in Bethnal Green South West in 1931, falling to third with 17.4% of the votes cast.
+In a surprise change of tactic, the CPGB stood Vaughan in Manchester Platting at the 1929 general election, where he took only 1.0% of the votes cast.
+He stood once more in Bethnal Green South West in 1931, falling to third with 17.4% of the vote.

 Vaughan thereafter focused on activism in the ETU.
-However, he was unable to find work in the industry and spent long periods unemployed.
-In 1938, his union membership was removed on the grounds that he had not worked in the industry for twelve years.
+He was unable to find work for himself in the electrical trades, and spent long periods unemployed.
+In 1938 his union membership was removed on the grounds that he had not worked in the industry for twelve years.
 He died the same year.